Lecture 4: Git, GitHub, and Version Control

 git config --list --show-origin

-cd folder/location
+cd projects/my_new_project

 git init